St. Louis Estes: Life

 During the late 1920s through the 1930s, Estes was particularly active with health lecture tours in various cities throughout the United States, including Carnegie Hall in New York City.
 Mrs. Estes and whatever number of children were generally included in both the promotion and the tour program itself according to newspaper coverage of the day.
 In addition to his book "Raw Food and Health", Dr. and Mrs. Estes established a company called "Back to Nature", along with a magazine publication by the same name.
 "Back to Nature" also had a complete line of vitamins (with a photo of the Estes children on the label) and health food products.

+Estes promoted a method of breath control that he termed "brain breathing".
+In September 1930 he taught his method to police officers in Los Angeles.
 In the late 1930s, Estes and his wife moved to San Francisco, California, where their last child, St. Louis Estes VII, was born.
 They later returned to Southern California and were residing in Van Nuys, California, at their respective deaths.
 In Los Angeles, California, in March 1941 Dr. St. Louis Estes filed for bankruptcy, listing his debts as $245,369 (including an unpaid Federal income tax bill of $104,000), and assets of $4,400 (including $600 worth of health foods).

 Estes and his wife had 12 children (six boys and six girls) by 1938, raising them all on a raw food diet from birth.
 It was decided that Estes would name the boys, which he did as "St. Louis Estes" with the suffix "II" thru "VII".
 Mrs. Estes named all the girls.
 The family employed a man by the name of "Prince de Vigni", who claimed to be the last surviving member of the royal family of Silesia, to tutor their children four hours each day.